Banff, Alberta Recognized as Best of the World Destination in 2017 by National Geographic Traveler

 “This is amazing recognition for Banff, Alberta and Canada.
 The Canadian Rockies are an iconic, breathtaking destination that offers travellers truly spectacular moments,” says Royce Chwin, CEO of Travel Alberta.
 “We couldn’t be more proud to be part of National Geographic Traveler’s prestigious list, especially heading into Canada’s 150thanniversary.”

-“We are excited to share our destination with the world and are proud to be recognized by National Geographic Traveler as a place you need to visit in 2017,” said Leslie Bruce, President and CEO of Banff & Lake Louise Tourism.
+“We are excited to share our destination with the world and are proud to be recognized by National Geographic Traveler as a place you need to visit in 2017,” said Leslie Bruce, President and CEO of Banff and Lake Louise Tourism.
 “We hope that visitors will come and enjoy the array of incredible experiences in Banff National Park all year long.
 Each season brings a unique range of activities and breathtaking scenes.”

 “Parks Canada is a leader in natural and cultural tourism and we are all very proud of this recognition.
 Banff National Park is the birthplace of Canada’s national park system and an exciting four season destination.
 In 2017, for Canada’s 150th anniversary, admission to all national parks will be free and I encourage all visitors to discover what makes each of Canada’s 46 national parks unique and among some of the best destinations to visit in the world,” said Catherine McKenna, Minister of Environment and Climate Change and Minister responsible for Parks Canada.